-    Without wasting much time into Cloudways introduction and Cloud Hosting advantages, let me quickly dive in to the steps on this migration.
+Without wasting much time into Cloudways introduction and Cloud Hosting advantages, let me quickly dive into the steps on this WordPress website migration.

 The first and the foremost thing that you need to do is to create an account at Cloudways.